 If you apply for a credit card online, the credit card application process usually takes only a few minutes to complete.
-How long does it take to get approved for a credit card?
-In many cases, you’ll learn right away whether you have been accepted or rejected — though in some cases you’ll be asked to provide additional financial information or proof of identity before the lender can make its decision.
+How long it takes to get approved for a credit card can vary, but in many cases, you’ll learn right away whether you have been accepted or rejected.
+You may be asked to provide additional financial information or proof of identity before the lender can make its decision.

 If you are accepted for an instant use credit card like the Apple Card or the Uber Visa Card, you’ll be able to start using your new credit card right away.
-Otherwise, you’ll need to wait for the card to arrive in the mail, which could take 7-10 business days.
+Otherwise, you’ll need to wait for the card to arrive in the mail, which could take seven to 10 business days.

-Why should you wait in between credit card applications?
+Why should you wait between credit card applications?

 How many credit cards can you apply for in a day?

-You can apply for as many credit cards as you want during a single day.
+Technically, you can apply for as many credit cards as you want in a single day.
 There is no limit on the number of credit card applications you can turn in.
-However, applying for a lot of credit cards on the same day is not a good idea.
+Applying for a lot of credit cards on the same day, however, is not a good idea.
 Since your credit score drops after every new credit inquiry, applying for multiple credit cards in a single day could hurt your credit score more than you realize.

 Plus, when you apply for more than one credit card on the same day, the credit card issuers can see that you are sending out multiple applications at once.
 If you have excellent credit, this might not be an issue.
 But if your credit is less than excellent, those lenders might be less likely to accept your applications.
 Instead, they’ll be wondering why you need so much credit all at once, and whether you’ll be able to manage it responsibly.

 While most credit issuers don’t formally announce restrictions on how often you can apply for new credit cards, that doesn’t mean those restrictions don’t exist.